Alison Briggs

 Alison Briggs – Arizona Family Law Attorney

-Alison Briggs has been with the My AZ Lawyers since 2016.
+Alison Briggs has been with My AZ Lawyers since 2016.
 She serves as the client services manager and an attorney and combines her passion for helping people with the practice of law.

 Alison was born and educated in Massachusetts.
 She earned her Bachelor of Arts in Psychology and Sociology from the University Of Massachusetts- Amherst where she was the 2007 commencement speaker.
 Ms. Briggs also holds a Master of Social Work degree from Salem State University and is a Licensed Certified Social Worker (Massachusetts).Play